wdporter/acim/text/4-the-illusions-of-the-ego/index.md

 #### substituted

-1.&emsp;The Bible says that you should go with a brother twice as far as a brother asks.
+1. The Bible says that you should go with a brother twice as far as a brother asks.
 <sup>2</sup>The Bible certainly does not suggest that you set a brother back on a brother’s journey.
 <sup>3</sup>Devotion to a brother cannot set you back either.
 <sup>4</sup>Devotion to a brother can lead only to mutual progress.